Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Finite-temperature updated-Lagrangian quasicontinuum framework based on GPP atoms

 \subsubsection{Isothermal}

-In face-centered cubic (FCC) crystals, edge dislocations preferably glide on the close-packed crystallographic $\{\overline{1}11\}$-planes ~\citep{hull2001introduction}.
-As the void generated due to the initial annihilation of the dislocation dipole is strained under shear deformation, dislocations nucleate from the void at a sufficient level of applied shear, propagating in opposite directions, as shown in Figure~\ref{fig: DislocationDipoleX_Stress}.
+In face-centered cubic (FCC) crystals, edge dislocations preferably glide on the close-packed crystallographic $\{\overline{1}11\}$-planes \citep{hull2001introduction}.
+As the \Revision{initial void} is strained under shear deformation, dislocations nucleate from the void at a sufficient level of applied shear, propagating in opposite directions, as shown in Figure~\ref{fig: DislocationDipoleX_Stress}.
 We apply a shear deformation to all repatoms in the slab such that, at the $n^\mathrm{{th}}$ load step,

 where indices $1$ and $2$ refer to the respective components of the mean position vector in the chosen coordinate system, and $\Delta\gamma$ is the applied shear strain increment.
-As the strain is applied, repatoms in the inner region~B (Figure~\ref{fig: DislocationDipoleX_Stress}) are relaxed while keeping those in the outer region~A mechanically fixed to impose the average shear strain.
+As the strain is applied, repatoms in the inner region~B (Figure~\ref{fig: DislocationDipoleX_Stress}) are relaxed, while keeping those in the outer region~A mechanically fixed to impose the average shear strain.
 Note that, due to small deformation in the atomic neighborhoods, the displacement-variance entropy $S_{\Sigma}$ of repatoms close to the interface between regions A and B changes and, hence, all repatoms in the domain are thermally relaxed assuming an \textit{isothermal} relaxation (cf.~Table~\ref{tab: thermodynamicProcessAssumption}).
 While the shear strain is increased, the horizontal component of the force on all repatoms in region~A is computed.
 The effective shear stress $\tau$ on the $(\overline{1}11)$-plane is computed by normalizing the net horizontal force by the cross-sectional area of the slab.
 Results are shown in Figure~\ref{fig: DislocationDipoleX_Stress}$(c)$ and $(d)$.
 Once the stress reaches a critical value, the stress drops as dislocations nucleate from the void and move to the ends of region~B. We observe that the critical stress value decreases slowly with temperature (see Figure~\ref{fig: DislocationDipoleXCriticalStressComparison}).
-Moreover, the value of the critical stress obtained from a fully atomistic simulation and the quasicontinuum simulation are within about 6\% of each other (see Figure~\ref{fig: DislocationDipoleXCriticalStressComparison}), both capturing the apparent thermal plastic softening of the crystal.
+Moreover, the value of the critical stress obtained from a fully atomistic simulation and the quasicontinuum simulation are within about 6\% of each other (see Figure~\ref{fig: DislocationDipoleXCriticalStressComparison}), both capturing the apparent thermal plastic softening \Revision{typical for Cu \citep{ShimEtAl2016}}.